iambusra/iambusra.github.io/README.md

 ## Notes
 ### Issues
 * Teaching page is empty.
 To be filled.
-* Invited Talks & Presentations subsection in Research page is empty.
+* Invited Talks & Presentations subsection in Publications page is empty.
 To be filled.
 * Projects are not complete.
 Few items will be added.
 * Dark mode turns emojis into nightmare fuel.
 To be fixed.